tokers/stats-nginx-module/README.markdown

 Status
 ======

-This Nginx module is still experimental.
+This Nginx module is still experimental and developing.

 Synopsis